kekangshu99/CodeSample/README.md

 # CodeSample
-This is code samples of Kekang Shu
+This is Kekang shu's code sample repository.